firefox-devtools/debugger/docs/maintainer.md

 We encourage the community to help make bugs actionable, make features available, and close stale issues.
 Triaging is one of the most important contributions a community member can make for a project's health.
-[Steve Klabnik's article][gardening] on how to be an "open source gardener" reflects our values here at _debugger.html_.
+[Steve Klabnik's article][gardening] on how to be an "open source gardener" reflects our values here at _debugger_.

 #### Making Bugs Actionable